giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-24-unity-and-gamedev-links-june-24th-2019.md

 * **Sykoo** made a video about the Buried Memories Volume 2: Serekh ([Buried Memories: Serekh – New HDRP Asset Pack for Unity!
 (Overview)](https://www.youtube.com/watch?v=5CTAVFOrbsM)).

-* **Jean-Christophe Cimetiere** made a post about how to use Unity as a library inside other apps ([Add features powered by Unity to native mobile apps](https://blogs.unity3d.com/2019/06/17/add-features-powered-by-unity-to-native-mobile-apps)).
+* **Jean-Christophe Cimetiere** wrote a post about how to use Unity as a library inside other apps ([Add features powered by Unity to native mobile apps](https://blogs.unity3d.com/2019/06/17/add-features-powered-by-unity-to-native-mobile-apps)).
 > Unity 2019.3 will add support for using Unity as a library controlled by native Android/Java and iOS/Objective C apps so you can easily insert AR and other Unity features.

-* **Egor Bogatov** create a GitHub repository with a sample Xamarin app using Unity as a library ([XamarinWithUnityApp](https://github.com/EgorBo/XamarinWithUnityApp)).
+* **Egor Bogatov** created a GitHub repository with a sample Xamarin app using Unity as a library ([XamarinWithUnityApp](https://github.com/EgorBo/XamarinWithUnityApp)).
 > You can now easily add a Unity scene (e.g. ARCore scene) to any native or Xamarin app via .aar file.

 * **Jacob Shriar** posted about a survey that Unity made with 1000 creatives within advertising and marketing about AR ([Creative professionals are struggling to implement augmented reality](https://blogs.unity3d.com/2019/06/18/creative-professionals-are-struggling-to-implement-augmented-reality)).